Giving You All the Tools You Need to Cast an Educated Vote

 Having the opportunity to vote and choose your elected officials are is a great privilege.
 For many, the process can sometimes be overwhelming or confusing.
 Viante wants to make voting a straight-forward process so you know exactly where and when to vote, what you need to vote on, and where you can get nonpartisan information on candidates and issues.

 Being an educated voter is a crucial part of democracy.
-Viante gives you the resources to consider what to think about, not who to vote for ot what to think.
+Viante gives you the resources to consider what to think about, not who to vote for or to what to think.

 Make Sure You Are Registered To Vote

 Not sure if you are registered to vote in New Mexico, or if your voter registration is up to date?
 Do a quick check before you head to the polls.
 It’s easy to check, you just need to provide the following:

 - First and Last Name

 - Date of Birth

 - The County You Live In